bitranox/wrapt_timeout_decorator/README.rst

 ::

-using allow_eval
+Using allow_eval
 ----------------
-This is very powerful, but is also very dangerous if you accept strings to evaluate from UNTRUSTED input.
+This is very powerful, but can be also very dangerous if you accept strings to evaluate from UNTRUSTED input.

 read: https://nedbatchelder.com/blog/201206/eval_really_is_dangerous.html

 If enabled, the parameter of the function dec_timeout, or the parameter passed by kwarg dec_timeout will be evaluated if its type is string.

 You can access :

     wrapped (the function object)

     instance    Example: 'instance.x' - an attribute of the instace of the class instance